geoscixyz/em/content/maxwell2_dc/fields_from_grounded_sources_dcr/electrostatic_sphere.rst

     plt.tight_layout()
     plt.show()

+.. _dc_e_field:

 Electric Field
 --------------

 When an external electric field crosses conductivity discontinuities within heterogeneous media, it leads to charge buildup on the interface, which immediately gives rise to a secondary electric field governed by Gauss’s Law, to oppose the change of the primary field.
 Considering that the electric field is defined as the negative gradient of the potential, according to :eq:`totalP_outside` and :eq:`totalP_inside`, the electric field at any point (x,y,z) is

 .. math::
     E_1 = E_0\mathbf{\hat{x}} + E_0\frac{\sigma_1-\sigma_0}{\sigma_1+2\sigma_0}\frac{R^3}{r^5}\big[(2x^2 - y^2 - z^2)\mathbf{\hat{x}} + (3xy)\mathbf{\hat{y}} + (3xz)\mathbf{\hat{z}}\big] \; (r > R)
     :label: eField_outside

 .. math::
     E_2 = E_0\frac{3\sigma_0}{\sigma_1+2\sigma_0}\mathbf{\hat{x}} \; (r < R)
     :label: eField_inside

 .. plot::

     from examples.sphere import *

     sig0 = 10.**-3          # conductivity of the wholespace in S/m